SwiftIRC/website/content/post/new-management.md

 SwiftIRC is now under new ownership and management.
 Dragon has taken over the network, effective immediately.

-The first priority of the new management is to mitigate the imapct the DDoS attacks have been having on us.
+The first priority of the new management is to mitigate the impact the DDoS attacks have been having on us.

 Furthermore, we hope to grow the network, and upgrade it to newer software in the